 Recall that for every topological group $G$ there exist the canonically defined universal minimal $G$-system $M(G)$ and universal irreducible affine $G$-system $I\!A(G)$.
 In \cite{GM-tame,GM-UltraHom21} we discuss some examples of Polish groups $G$ for which $M(G)$ and $I\!A(G)$ are tame.
 These properties can be viewed as natural generalizations of extreme amenability and amenability, respectively.

 Let us say that $G$ is \emph{intrinsically c-ordered} (\emph{intrinsically tame}) if the $G$-system $M(G)$ is c-ordered (respectively, tame).
 In particular, we see that $G=H_+(\T)$ is intrinsically c-ordered, using a well known result of Pestov \cite{Pest98} which identifies $M(G)$ as the tautological action of $G$ on the circle $\T$.
 Note also that the Polish groups $\Aut(\mathbf{S}(2))$ and $\Aut(\mathbf{S}(3))$, of automorphisms of the circular directed graphs $\mathbf{S}(2)$ and $\mathbf{S}(3)$, are also intrinsically c-ordered.
-The universal minimal $G$-systems for the groups $\Aut(\mathbf{S}(2))$ and $\Aut(\mathbf{S}(3))$ are computed in \cite{van-the}.
+The universal minimal $G$-systems for the groups $\Aut(\mathbf{S}(2))$ and $\Aut(\mathbf{S}(3))$ are computed by L. Nguyen van Th\'{e} in \cite{van-the}.
 One can show that $M(G)$ for these groups are c-ordered $G$-systems, see \cite{GM-tame}.
-It is interesting to find more examples where $M(G)$ is c-ordered (more generally, tame).
-Several important Sturmian-like symbolic dynamical systems are circularly ordered dynamical systems, hence tame \cite{GM-c,GM-tLN}.
+It is interesting to find more examples where $M(G)$ is c-ordered.

 The following definition is justified by Todor\u{c}evi\'{c}'s Trichotomy and the dynamical version of the Bourgain-Fremlin-Talagrand dichotomy \cite{GM1}.